Yunique33/codewars-solutions/Ruby/8kyu/if_you_cant_sleep_just_count_sheep.md

 # [If you can't sleep, just count sheep!!](https://www.codewars.com/kata/5b077ebdaf15be5c7f000077)

-# Description
+## Description
 If you can't sleep, just count sheep!!

 ### Task:
-Given a non-negative integer, <code>3</code> for example, return a string with a murmur: <code>"1 sheep...2 sheep...3 sheep..."</code>.
+Given a non-negative integer, `3` for example, return a string with a murmur: `"1 sheep...2 sheep...3 sheep..."`.
 Input will always be valid, i.e. no negative integers.

-# My Solution
+## My Solution
 ```ruby
 def count_sheep(num)
   str = ''